 AF sends sensing service request to the NEF.
 The message includes the AF ID, the requested sensing services and optionally the requested sensing location for the sensing service.

-The NEF performs SF discovery procedure via NRF.
+The NEF performs SF discovery procedure via NRF as described in clause 7.1.3 of TR 23.700-14 [2].

 The NEF sends token request the NRF.